elliehelisky/elh-st/README.md

 # elh-st
-My ST Build featuring W3M Support and catpuccin theming.
-Built using Void Linux
+My ST Build featuring W3M Support and custom theming.
+Drop in replacement for URxvt and/or alacritty

 # Make Dependencies:
 - base-devel